chetan-code/ChessOnline/README.md

 The class implements a singleton pattern using the `Instance` property, ensuring only one instance of the server is active at a time.

+## NetMessage Class

+The `NetMessage` class is a base class for data messages transmitted between the client and the server in a networked application.
+It serves as a foundation for creating specific message types that can be sent and received by networked entities.
+Each `NetMessage` instance includes an `OperationCode` that defines the type of operation or message it represents.

+### Properties

+- `Code`: An `OperationCode` property that represents the type of operation or message associated with the `NetMessage`.
+It is used for identifying the purpose of the message.

+### Methods

+- `Serialize(ref DataStreamWriter writer)`: This method is responsible for serializing the data contained within the `NetMessage` instance into a format that can be sent over the network.
+It uses a `DataStreamWriter` to write the serialized data, including the `OperationCode`.

+- `Deserialize(DataStreamReader reader)`: This method is used to deserialize data received from the network back into a `NetMessage` instance.
+It is implemented in subclasses and is responsible for reading any additional serialized data.

+- `ReceiveOnClient()`: This method is invoked on the client-side when a `NetMessage` is received from the server.
+It can be overridden in subclasses to handle the specific behavior associated with processing the received message on the client.

+- `ReceiveOnServer(NetworkConnection clientConnection)`: This method is invoked on the server-side when a `NetMessage` is received from a client.
+The `clientConnection` parameter identifies the client that sent the message.
+It can be overridden in subclasses to handle the specific behavior associated with processing the received message on the server.

+### Usage

+The `NetMessage` class is intended to be subclassed to create specific message types tailored to the needs of the networked application.
+Subclasses can define additional properties and methods to represent the specific data and behavior associated with different message types.
+By providing serialization and deserialization methods, as well as receive methods for both client and server, the `NetMessage` class facilitates communication between networked entities.

+It's important to note that this class acts as a foundation and should not be directly instantiated.
+Instead, create subclasses that extend `NetMessage` to define and handle distinct message types.